mmisono/vatic/README.md

                     mysql://user:pass@localhost/vatic
     geolocation     API key from ipinfodb.com for geolocation services

-If you do not plan on using VATIC on Mechcanical Turk (offlien mode only), you can leave the signature and accesskey empty.
+If you do not plan on using VATIC on Mechanical Turk (offline mode only), you can leave the signature and accesskey empty.

 After saving results, you can then initialize the database: